CesarCoelho/xtcetools/README.md

 **Java 8**

-The jar is self-executable and may be launched simply:
+The jar containing the UI is self-executable and may be launched simply:

 ```
-java -jar target/xtcetools-1.1.4.jar
+java -jar target/xtcetools-1.1.5.jar
 ```

 ## Maven Central Repository ##